saby/TypeScript/README.md

 # Saby's environment for TypeScript

-This environment contains basic setups and patterns for [TypeScript](https://www.typescriptlang.org/) in Saby such as recommended version, preferred configuartion file `tsconfig.json` and this instruction.
+This environment provides basic setup for [TypeScript](https://www.typescriptlang.org/) under Saby such as recommended version, preferred configuration file and this instruction.

 ## How to include in your own project